How does food insecurity affect the Emory community?

 - $320 could provide one month of groceries for a student

-Student Case Management and Intervention Services at Emory University—which assists students and their families on an ongoing basis and in times of crisis, including but not limited to meeting academic, medical, financial, and social challenges—will administer the program, and oversee the purchase of grocery gift cards for students.
+Student Case Management and Intervention Services at Emory University—which assists students and their families on an ongoing basis and in times of crisis, including but not limited to meeting academic, medical, financial, and social challenges—will administer the program.

 Looking to make an even bigger impact?
 You can serve as an Advancement Volunteer, a digital ambassador promoting giving to the Food Security Fund, and receive additional resources and tips for sharing the campaign.